yotaAI/yotaAI/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=yotaAI&color=blue&style=flat-square)](https://github.com/yotaAI/)

 👋 Hi!
-I'm Pankaj, a Machine Learning Engineer specialising in Classical ML.
-My core interest lies in understanding the architecture of different Machine Learning models.
+I'm Pankaj, a ***Senior Machine Learning Engineer*** specialising in ***Classical ML*** with **5+ YOE**.
+I’m passionate about understanding the architecture and behavior of different ML models and applying them to solve real-world business problems.
 I am currently working with DELL Technologies.
-My work there involves Training Classical ML Models to predict discounts of DELL Products for the customers.
+My work there involves in development and optimization of Classical ML models for product discount prediction and data-driven pricing decisions.
 My passion lies in building intelligent systems that solve real-world problems.

 ---